appleparan/appleparan/README.md

 # I'm appleparan(or skyobserver)

-- I’m currently studying on CSE, Yonsei University
+- I’m a Ph.D.
+(2021/08) of School of Mathematics and Computing in Yonsei University
 - I'm loving learning science and engineering.
 - How to reach me: [liam.kim](https://liam.kim)